mas-cli/mas/README.md

 ### 🆕 Upgrading Apps

-All the commands in this section require you to be logged into an Apple ID in the Mac App Store.
+All the commands in this section require you to be logged into an Apple Account in the Mac App Store.

 > mas only installs/upgrades applications from the Mac App Store.
 >